 - Avoid using aggressive colors (also valid for the email content), don't use red.

 - Avoid capital letters: It will be considered as spam.

 - Check any spelling/typo mistakes.

 A key element to success is to do several A/B tests for smaller segments.

 For example, you can choose to:

-- Change the subject line to improve your chance to get a better open rate (check out Sendloop’s guide about writing better subject lines)
+- Change the subject line to improve your chance to get a better open rate (check out WordStream’s article about writing better subject lines).

-- Vary the day & time to send your emails (in the morning / afternoon, on a particular day of the week etc.)
+- Vary the day and time to send your emails (in the morning/afternoon, on a particular day of the week etc.).

-While doing an A/B test, it is important that you choose to focus only on one parameter at the same time (if you want to test different subject lines, the rest - time, design etc. - should remain the same).
+While doing an A/B test, you must choose to focus only on one parameter at the same time (if you want to test different subject lines, the rest - time, design etc. - should remain the same).
 Good luck!